Continuous Deployment: Streamlining Your DevOps Workflow

 Common software engineering patterns, like crafting internal SDKs or “shifting left,” are impossible with YAML as your standard.
 The net effect is going to be more bugs reaching clusters, slower developer ramp times, and just general grumbling throughout an engineering organization from clunky codebases.

-3. Deployment Pipelines on Kubernetes are Poorly Supported
+3. Building Effective Deployment Pipelines on Kubernetes

 Kubernetes has a rich ecosystem of CD tooling, with the likes of Flux and ArgoCD, but most are built primarily for simple single-cluster deployment use cases out of a unique git repository.
 To use any of them, you still need lower-level Kubernetes management expertise to provision and administer the cluster to which they deploy.